saulpierotti/markdown_notebook/BDP.md

 	* Once a new feature is implemented in a branch, the branch can be merged to the master branch

 # Authentication and Authorization Infrastructure (AAI)
-* We typically want to protect our data or applications with some form of authentication and with various degrees of authorization to access them
+* We typically want to protect our data or applications with some form of authentication (AuthN) and with various degrees of authorization (AuthZ) to access them
 * The simplest form of authentication to a resource is the use of a local username and password
 	* This approach is local: every system stores its own set of credentials
 	* In linux local credentials are stored in `/etc/passwd` and `/etc/shadow`